cometbid-project/hello-world/README.md

 You can use a backlash to escape the following characters.
 ``\ ` * _ {} [] () # + - . !``

+## Emojis
+To get any Emoji, start by typing a colon and the first letter of a word to get a dropdown.

+Grinning:   :grinning:  🙂
+Laughing or Satisfied:  :laughing: or :satisfied:
+Rolling on the floor:   :rofl:
+Smiling face:   🙂 :slightly_smiling_face:
+Wink:  :wink 😉
+Innocent: :innocent:  😇
+Smiley face:  :smiley:    😁  😃
+Sweat Smile:  	😅  :sweat_smile:
+Joy:  :joy:  😂
+Upside Down:    :upside_down_face:  🙃
+Blushing:   :blush:  😊